Your shoulder joint is the most mobile joint of your body which puts it the shoulder muscles and joint at risk for injuries.

 Rotator cuff tear

 The rotator cuff is the group of four muscles that surrounds the shoulder joint.
-These muscle work to move the arm, and their tendons fuse with the shoulder joint to increase the strength of the joint and provide stability.
+These muscle work to move the arm.
+Their tendons fuse with the shoulder joint to increase the strength of the joint and provide stability.

 Any of these muscles can tear, either partially or completely, due to traumatic injuries, degeneration, old age, or tendon inflammation.
 The result is a painful and swollen shoulder joint.